ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                 // - password (repeat - if repeat password must be shown with the same width settings)
                 //   - repeat password must be compared with password

+                // - instance
-                // - instance (adapter - name of adapter)
+                //  - adapter - name of adapter
+                //  - allowDeactivate - if true.
+Additional option "deactivate" is shown

                 // - chips - user can enter word and it will be added (see cloud => services => White list)

                 // - alive - just indication if the instance is alive and it could be used in "hidden" and "disabled" (will not be saved in config)
+                //   - just text: Instance is running, Instance is not running

-                // - pattern - read only field with pattern like 'https://${data.ip}:${data.port}' (will not be saved in config)
+                // !- pattern - read only field with pattern like 'https://${data.ip}:${data.port}' (will not be saved in config)
+                //  - text input - read only that shows pattern
+                //  - copyToClipboard - if true - show button
+                //  - pattern - my pattern

                 // - sendto - button that sends request to instance (https://github.com/iobroker-community-adapters/ioBroker.email/blob/master/admin/index_m.html#L128)
                 //    - command - (Default 'send')
                 //    - data: {subject1: '${data.subject}, options1: {host: '${data.host}'}}
                 //    - result: {result1: {en: 'A'}, result2: {en: 'B'}}
                 //    - error: {error1: {en: 'E'}, error2: {en: 'E2'}}
+                //    - this.props.socket.sendTo(adapterName.instance, command || 'send',

                 // - setState - button that set instance's state
                 //    - id - 'info.test'
                 //    - ack: false (default false)
                 //    - val: '${data.myText}_test' or number.
 Type must be detected automatically and convertaion done too

-                // - staticText - static text like description
+                // !- staticText - static text like description
                 //    - text - multi-language text

-                // - staticLink - static link
+                // !- staticLink - static link
                 //    - text - multi-language text
                 //    - href - link

-                // - staticImage - static image
+                // !- staticImage - static image
                 //    - href - optional HTTP link
                 //    - src - name of picture (from admin directory)